paoloferrari-unibs/PN4AD/README.md

 Reference paper

-[R] M. Gaffurin, D. Brandão, E. Sisinni, P. Ferrari, "From the Commissioning of Data to Large-Scale Real-World Industrial Network Datasets for AI-Based Maintenance and Security Applications in the Automotive Industry". *Network*, 2026, 6(2):33, doi: 10.3390/network6020033, <a href="https://www.mdpi.com/3904334" target="_blank">MDPI Netowork journal</a>
+[R] M. Gaffurin, D. Brandão, E. Sisinni, P. Ferrari, "From the Commissioning of Data to Large-Scale Real-World Industrial Network Datasets for AI-Based Maintenance and Security Applications in the Automotive Industry". *Network*, 2026, 6(2):33, doi: 10.3390/network6020033, <a href="https://www.mdpi.com/3904334" target="_blank">MDPI Network journal</a>

 Related publications from the same reserch team that developed the PN4AD, sorted by publication year in descending order.